TorrX

 Manual pump with pressure gauge

-A manual gauge pump beats squeezing a ball by hand because it gives you a number.
+A manual gauge pump is better than squeezing a ball by hand, but that is a low bar.
 It still takes more steps, more attention, and more operator judgment than a target-pressure electric pump.

 08